bartificer/programming-by-stealth/docs/pbs97.md

 Next let's add a pair of class data attributes to store editable default values for the user's handle and the emoji.

 TO DO — LEFT OFF HERE!!!

+TO DO — highlight the defaulting behaviour in the getters